-Financial assets at fair value through other comprehensive income include investment in LLC GAZEKS-Management in the amount of RUB 1 485 million as of 30 September 2018 that was received in settlement for accounts receivable in October 2013 (as of 31 December 2017: RUB 3 149 million).
+As of 31 December 2018 financial assets measured at fair value through other comprehensive income include investment in LLC GAZEKS-Management in the amount of RUB 1 485 million that was received in settlement for accounts receivable in October 2013 (as of 31 December 2017: RUB 3 149 million).

-In connection with the entry into force of the new IFRS 9, the investment in LLC GAZEKS-Management was impaired in the amount of RUB 1 664 million based on an analysis of net assets and the present value of future cash flows
+In connection with the entry into force of the new IFRS 9, fair value of the investment in LLC GAZEKS-Management was defined in the amount of RUB 1 485 million based on an analysis of net assets and the present value of future cash flows (as of 31 December 2017: RUB 3 149 million).